rizkymashudi/rizkymashudi/README.md

 I'm a Junior iOS Developer and Web dev enthusiast 📱💻
 </h2>

-I've worked as web developer using laravel while in college for less than 2 years.
-Currently passionate learning in iOS development and related technology, also Web development and UI/UX enthusiast.
+I've experienced as web developer (laravel framework), html, css, javascript.
+Currently passionate learning in iOS development and related technology, also Web technology enthusiast.
 I love the entire process when developing creative apps or websites, feeling the challenge when facing obstacle and find the solution.

 ## 🔭 I'm currently working on